-Sort Mode of Target of Outreach Summary of Summary of Summary of comments URL

-Order Outreach response/ comments received not accepted and

-attendance reasons

-1 Resident Survey All Santa Barbara residents and 212 residents Feedback related to housing All comments or views No

-in-commuters (available in needs and challenges, access to received were accepted. longer

-English and Spanish, online opportunity, accessibility, and available

-format) N: C.I discrimination.

-2 Notice of the

-September 24, 2024 public

-Newspaper Ad Non-targeted/broad community hearing for No comments received.
-N/A N/A

-development

-of the

-CONPLAN

-3 Public Hearing Broad; all The Community See attached summary All comments or views were n/a

-9.24.24 residents/stakeholders Development accepted.

-· and Human ·

-Services

-Committee,

-many of them

-active service

-providers and

-representatives

-of the targeted groups, held the

-public hearing on

-September 24,

-2024 to solicit

-public input.
+Sort Mode of Target of Outreach Summary of Summary of Summary of comments URL Order Outreach Outreach comments received not accepted and reasons 1 Resident Survey All Santa Barbara residents and in-commuters (available in English and Spanish, online format) 212 residents Feedback related to housing needs and challenges, access to opportunity, accessibility, and discrimination.
+All comments or views received were accepted.
+No longer available 2 Newspaper Ad Non-targeted/broad community Notice of the September 24, 2024 public hearing for development of the CONPLAN No comments received.
+N/A N/A 3 Public Hearing 9.24.24 Broad; all residents/stakeholders The Community Development and Human Services Committee, many of them active service providers and representatives of the targeted groups, held the public hearing on September 24, 2024 to solicit public input.
+See attached summary All comments or views were accepted. n/a